 Are you ready for a stable digital currency?

-Stable digital currency, like Ven and Libra are putting cryptocurrency volatility in check, bringing back the investors, businesses, and institutions needed to push crypto and blockchain forward via using solutions digital coins support.
+Stable digital currency, like Ven and Libra, are putting cryptocurrency volatility in check, bringing back the investors, businesses, and institutions needed to push crypto and blockchain forward via using solutions digital coins support.
 This is the future in many ways.

-And the use of stablecoins goes far deeper than just money transactions.
+And the use of stablecoins goes far deeper than just monetary transactions.
 It could assist countries around the world in streamlining how government funds are received, kept, and used.
 Since the transactions are very transparent, checks and balances could be restored.
 These utilities are important.